datapunchorg/RemoteShuffleService/README.md

+This project is a fork of [Uber Remote Shuffle Service] (https://github.com/uber/RemoteShuffleService), with extra enhancement to make it work well in Kuberentes environment.

 The **master** branch of this project is for **Spark 2.4.x** and is not recommended to use.

 Recommend using **k8s-spark-3.1** branch and **k8s-spark-3.2** branch.